ligoj/plugin-id/README.md

 [![License](http://img.shields.io/:license-mit-blue.svg)](http://fabdouglas.mit-license.org/)

 [Ligoj](https://github.com/ligoj/ligoj) Identity plugin
-This a very complex plugin managing a lot security constraints depending on the authorization of current user and are massively based on RBAC and delegates.
+This a very complex plugin managing security constraints depending on the authorization of current user and are massively based on RBAC and delegates.
 Provides the following features :
 - User, group and company management
 - Scope of container (group and company) to name macro set of containers